plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 * f = file (this tells tar that the file name is coming next, so don't put f earlier in the list)

 This tar file has been compressed using the program gzip, which adds the gz ending to the file name.
 Most tar files are compressed with gzip or some similar algorithm so that the file requires less time to move across the internet.
+{% endcomment %}

 ### Download the tree and data files

-For this exercise, you will use data and trees used in the SIMMAP analyses presented in this paper:
+For this exercise, you will use data and trees used in the analyses presented in this paper (both Cindi Jones and Carl Schlichting are emeritus professors in the UConn EEB department):

 <blockquote>Jones C.S., Bakker F.T., Schlichting C.D., Nicotra A.B.
 2009.
 Leaf shape evolution in the South African genus _Pelargonium_ L'Her.
 (Geraniaceae).
 Evolution.
 63:479–497.</blockquote>